Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience
 Mobile Application Developer at [Threenitas](https://threenitas.com)

-Delivering exceptional mobile user experiences by touching code at every level – from views and animations to networking operations and unit test.

-Providing thought leadership and setting architectural direction for the Android and iOS platform.
+- Designing, implementing, documenting, testing, and tuning application code in Kotlin and Java

+- Defining and implementing robust app architectures and complex user interfaces

+- Collaborating with product management, design, and QA teams to ensure quality in all phases of app development

-Working cross-functionally to review product requirement documents and produce technical specifications
+- Working cross-functionally to review product requirement documents and produce technical specifications

-Designing, implementing, documenting, and tuning application code in Kotlin and Swift.
+- Providing thought leadership and setting architectural direction for the Android platform

 ## Education